 In 2010, the hospital admitted a steady stream of patients with injuries due to all-terrain vehicles (ATV’s) into the Pediatric Medical Rehabilitation Unit.
 As a result, we determined that we had to do something to prevent Oklahoma children from being injured on ATV’s.
-We formed a partnership with OU Health Trauma Services and the Oklahoma State Department of Health to form ATV Ride Safe Oklahoma, which is led by The Children’s Center Rehabilitation Hospital.
+We formed a partnership with OU Health Trauma Services and the Oklahoma State Department of Health to form ATV Ride Safe Oklahoma, which is led by Bethany Children’s Health Center.
 Together, we provide safety education and injury prevention information for the operation of all-terrain (ATVs) through classroom ATV safety education, the ATV Safety Institute ATV safety online E-Course and the hands-on ATV Safety Institute ATV RiderCourse training.
 The target audiences include youth in both rural and urban communities/schools, families and youth organizations across Oklahoma.

 With licensed instructors, ATV Ride Safe Oklahoma delivers the ATV Safety Institute ATV RiderCourse statewide.
 This course is a 4-5 hour hands-on program that offers both youth and adults an opportunity to increase their safety knowledge and to practice basic riding skills in a controlled environment.
 The hands-on course includes pre-ride inspections, starting and stopping, quick turns, hill riding, emergency stopping/swerving and riding over obstacles.
 Participants also learn about protective gear, local regulations, places to ride and environmental concerns.